 EAGLE SCOUT PROJECTS benefit the library: Two young gentlemen, ELEK BUDAY and BRANDON THOMAS, chose to develop Eagle Scout projects that improve our library.
-For several years Elek (California Troop 1391 has been working with an architect to design an inviting patio at the rear of our building, an historic depot.
+ELEK (California Troop 1391 worked with an architect to design an inviting patio at the rear of our building, an historic depot.
 After extensive fundraising, he then enlisted help from friends and family who braved soggy and hot weather to lay brick--so many bricks!
 (The Cal U football team lifted the old brick during two hours of well-coordinated teamwork.)
 A new fence along with quality tables, benches,a bike rack and planters create a charming spot to train spot or simply relax.
 California Rotary donated one of the benches.
 BRANDON (Monongahela Council 527) and his team spent some very hot summer days helping us to declutter our caboose.
 They also added a second coat of white paint to the upper exterior, painted the roof a weather-proof silver, and repaired the bullet-proof glass on a caboose window that a vandal had shattered.
 Brandon also repaired some interior drywall.
-ELEK and his team will install an attractive fence between the patio and railroad tracks, replace crumbling paving bricks on a new subsurface, and install benches and tables.
-The more than 150 feet of black aluminum fencing will cost an estimatde $4,500.
-Elek is eager to begin work but first he needs funding for Phase I - Fencing.
-If you want to donate cash, equipment, expertise, or time, to either of our Eagle scouts, our library staff will be happy to provide contact information.

-The following text is a paraphrasing of an essay by the late Elsie Channing titled “Brief History."
+The following text is a paraphrasing and updating of an essay by the late Elsie Channing titled “Brief History."

 In 1935, forty Federation Club women decided to justify their existence as a civic group by organizing a public library.
 They rented an empty storeroom in the Parinello building on Third Street, fixed it up, found books, and at 2:00 on the last Saturday of May, opened the doors of California Public Library.